hathimanan/hathimanan.github.io/README.md

     <section id="about">
         <h2>About Me</h2>
         <p>Hi, I'm Manan Hathi, a Software Engineer based in Ahmedabad, India.
-I specialize in software testing,
-            cybersecurity, and full-stack development.
-With a strong educational background and hands-on experience, I aim to contribute to innovative and secure software solutions.</p>
+I specialize in software testing,cybersecurity, and full-stack development.
+With a strong educational background and hands-on experience, I aim to contribute to innovative and secure software solutions.
+I am also adept in Blogging.
+I have completed basic courses for AWS and Azure cloud services.
+My interests include exploring Security domain, playing Chess, reading, music, and blogging. </p>
     </section>

     <section id="experience">